 - Time before a user is logged out for inactivity: This is set to 1 week by default.
-Choose from the dropdown menu to set your desired time.
+Choose from the dropdown menu to set your desired duration.

 - Require authentication for share links: If enabled, your share links cannot be anonymously viewed.
 Instead, anyone who views the share link will need to be a member of your Enterprise organization and will need to sign in before viewing the share link.
 If enabled, this applies globally and cannot be overridden on individual share links.

-- Can invite members to the company: If enabled, managers can add additional managers, contributors, and reviewers to your Enterprise organization but cannot add admins.
-If this is disabled, only admins can invite new users to join the Enterprise organization.
+- Can invite members to the company: If enabled, managers can add managers, contributors, and reviewers; however, they cannot add admins.
+If this is disabled, only admins can add users.
+Even if enabled, only admins can remove users.

 - Enable dashboard: If this is enabled, contributors can see the "Dashboard" option in the top menu bar and can see an organization-wide overview of prototype and user activity.

-- Can preview and join all company prototypes: If given this option, contributors can see every prototype in the account and can join it.
-If this is disabled, a member of the prototype would need to invite them to collaborate on the prototype before they would be able to see it.
-Once the user has joined the prototype they can edit and delete it.
+- Can preview and join all company projects: If given this option, contributors can see every project in the account and can join it.
+Contributors can edit, archive, and delete projects.
+If the contributor role is not enabled for a particular individual, a member of the prototype would need to invite that individual to collaborate on the prototype before they would be able to see it.

 - Can view all company members: If off, contributors will not be able to see other members of the Enterprise organization when adding members to a project, when in the People page, or when viewing the member filter on the prototypes page and in the activity feed unless they are on the same team or are already collaborating on a prototype with that user.
 This is ideal for organizations (e.g. agencies) who might not want contributors on one prototype being able to view the individuals associated with another unrelated prototype.

-- Can preview and join all company prototypes: If given this option, reviewers can see every prototype in the account and can join it.
-If this is disabled, a member of the prototype would need to invite them to collaborate on the prototype before they would be able to see it.
+- Can preview and join all company projects: If given this option, reviewers can see every project in the account and can join it.
+If this is disabled, a member of the prototype would need to invite them to collaborate before they would be able to see it.

 - Can view and create private comments and notes: If disabled, a reviewer will not be able to view existing private comments or notes, nor will they be able to create new ones.
 This is useful for internal discussions (e.g. discussions with devs about implementation) that may not be relevant to the reviewer.

-- Can view prototype assets: If this is enabled, the reviewer will be able to see the assets tab and can view assets in addition to the screens in a prototype.
+- Can view prototype assets: If this is enabled, the reviewer will be able to access the assets tab while viewing a prototype.